50 Social Media Addiction Statistics (2026): Shocking Teen Screen Time & Mental Health Data

 Public Awareness, Legal & Policy Trends

-40. According to a poll by 2026, an 86 percent of American citizens believe that the social media addiction issue ought to be the responsibility of tech companies.
+40. According to a poll during 2026, an 86 percent of American citizens believe that the social media addiction issue may be the responsibility only for the tech companies.
 40

-42. Governments are contemplating such regulations as mental health warning labels on feeds.
+42. Governments are thinking of adding rules like mental health warning labels in every social media feeds.
 42

 Public Awareness, Legal & Policy Trends